My dog seems to want to hide in strange places. Is this normal?

-What happens if the puppy is visible but my dog can't deliver it?
+What happens if the puppy is visible, but my dog can't deliver it?

 Is it true that the puppy will die if it is not stimulated immediately after birth?

 If the puppy is born within the fetal sac, it will be unable to breathe.
 If the mother does not break the sac, you should remove it by following the above instructions.
 Fortunately, most puppies break the sac as they pass through the birth canal.

-I understand puppies can drown in their own fetal fluids.
-Is this true?
+Can puppies drown in their fetal fluids?

 Newborn puppies may try to breathe while still within the fluid-filled sac.
 The fluid then enters the lungs.
 This is an emergency.